Website News

 • document the story of many early Nolans who left Ireland and resettled in other parts of the world.

-Somewhat humbled by advancing age, new information sources (e.g. old books now online, DNA), new publication practices (e.g. Wikipedia) and the growing realization that collectively we are just beginning to scratch the surface in terms of understanding the early family roots of many Nolan lines spread around the globe, I have decided to alter my initial plans for the writing of an updated Nolan family history book in paper form by 2025.
+Some 7 years later, somewhat humbled by advancing age, new information sources (e.g. old books now online, DNA), new publication practices (e.g. Wikipedia) and the growing realization that collectively we are just beginning to scratch the surface in terms of understanding the roots of the many Nolan family lines spread around the globe, I have decided to alter my approacto the writing of an updated Nolan family history book in paper form by 2025.

 Until such time I will post my research findings and those of others in the website’s “Research Articles” knowledge base.
 If you would like to join myself and other family researchers on this voyage of discovery I invite you to join the online NolanFamilies Research Group which I recently set up (2023) to help in this endeavour.